renaming an actor does not persist in saved kar files

 I am just diving into this area.
 But it seems strange to me that actors have not only "names," but also "titles" and "display names."
 Perhaps someone knows about the purpose of these distinctions.

-#2 Updated by David Welker almost 9 years ago
+#2 Updated by David Welker about 9 years ago

 I have made major progress in diagnosing this bug.
 Basically, the issue is not whether you change the "title" (which is a property unique to Display actors) but whether you change any property on the actor besides the name.